 3.1.
 COSAC emphasises the strategic importance of the Eastern Partnership to the long-term security, democratic development and economic prosperity of its Eastern neighbours.
 COSAC expects that the 3rd Eastern Partnership Summit in Vilnius will deliver concrete results and open the door to closer political association and deeper economic integration for those Eastern Partnership countries that meet the necessary commitments and requirements.
 COSAC welcomes the progress that has been achieved in the negotiations on the bilateral Association Agreements and Deep and Comprehensive Free Trade Agreements with the Eastern partners and expects that the agreements with Georgia and Moldova will be successfully initialled during the Vilnius Summit.

 3.2.
-COSAC stresses particular importance of Ukraine for the success of the Eastern Partnership.
+Bearing in mind that economic and political situation in the countries of the Eastern Partnership varies, COSAC stresses particular importance of Ukraine for the success of the Eastern Partnership.
 COSAC commends the results of the European Parliament Monitoring Mission to Ukraine and wishes to thank Mr Pat COX, former President of the European Parliament, and Mr Alexander KWASNIEWSKI, former President of the Republic of Poland, for their relentless commitment and dedication for resolving selective justice problems and facilitating the necessary judiciary reforms in Ukraine.
 COSAC expects that Ukraine will fulfil the required conditions, as formally defined by the 10 December 2012 Foreign Affairs Council and supported by the European Parliament resolution of 13 December 2012, and that the Association Agreement with Ukraine will be signed during the Vilnius Summit.
 COSAC supports the provisional application of the EU-Ukraine Association Agreement upon signature and expresses its intent to proceed swiftly with the full ratification of the EU-Ukraine Association Agreement in respective national Parliaments, once all the necessary requirements are met.

 4. Democratic Legitimacy in the EU and the Role of EU Parliaments